CMHAAorg/cmhaa-website/site/content/_index.md

     card_image_1: img/safesettings.png
     card_image_2: img/equipourleaders.png
-    card_description_1: We help businesses create an environment where everyone feels safe to talk about their mental health at work - including leaders.
+    card_description_1: We help businesses create an environment where everyone feels safe to talk about their mental health at work - including leaders at all levels.
   - type: our_members
     our_members_title: Our members
     our_members_description: Our members see it as their responsibility to protect,